nicholasbishop/aws-build/README.md

   --bin             name of the binary target to build (required if there is
-                    more than one binary target) --package         yum devel package to install in build container --help            display usage information
+                    more than one binary target) --package         yum devel package to install in build container --code-root       root directory to mount into the container, must contain the project path (default: project path) --help            display usage information
 ```